-- George Ward (baptised at St Mary Magdalen Church on 10 January 1823).
+- George Ward (fifth son, baptised at St Mary Magdalen Church on 10 January 1823).

-Ward’s father Henry had a strong sense of civic duty.
+William's father Henry Ward had a strong sense of civic duty.
 G. V. Cox wrote that in March 1838:

 “the first steps were taken for a Boat-chapel, near the Oxford Canal; the plan originated with, and was carried out by, the excellent father of an excellent family, Mr Ward, coal-merchant, who had found that the bargemen never did and never would present themselves at a church in their rough costume.
 ‘It won’t do for such as we!’
 They were quite ‘at whoam’ in the barge.”

-Henry Ward (who was living in Beaumont Street at the time of his death) was buried at St Mary Magdalen Church on 5 March 1852.
-William’s mother Sarah died at the age of 78 and was buried at the same church on 28 June 1858.
+William's father Henry (who had been living in Beaumont Street at the time of his death at the age of 71) was buried on 5 March 1852 in the family vault in St Mary Magdalen churchyard where his own father Abraham had been buried in 1817.
+William's mother Sarah died at the age of 78 and was buried with him on 28 June 1858.

-On 20 July 1830 Ward married Harriet Timmis, the eldest daughter of Mr Timmis of Alvechurch Lodge, at Alvechurch, Worcestershire.
+On 20 July 1830 at Alvechurch, Worcestershire, William Ward married Harriet Timmis: she was the eldest daughter of Joseph Timmis of Alvechurch Lodge and his wife Ann Woollaston, and was baptised at Alvechurch on 9 November 1808.

-They went to live in the house (right) at the junction of St John Street and Alfred (now Pusey) Street.
+He brought his wife back to Oxford, and they at first lived in the house that stands at the junction of St John Street and Alfred (now Pusey) Street (right), in St Giles's parish.
 This house is now numbered 22 St John Street, but there have been variations of numbering here.

-Ward’s first eleven children were born in St John’s Street:
+The first eleven of Ward's thirteen children were born here at St John’s Street: